Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/wiring/ngsientity2poi_connection_dragging.png" srcset="../images/user_guide/wiring/ngsientity2poi_connection_dragging.png 2x" alt="Dragging a connection"/>
 <img src="../images/user_guide/wiring/ngsientity2poi_connection_created.png" srcset="../images/user_guide/wiring/ngsientity2poi_connection_created.png 2x" alt="Created connection"/>

-We have to connect also the *PoI* endpoint of the *NGSI Entity To PoI* operator to the *Insert/Update PoI* endpoint on the *Map Viewer* widget:
+We also have to connect the *PoI* endpoint of the *NGSI Entity To PoI* operator to the *Insert/Update PoI* endpoint on the *Map Viewer* widget:

 <img src="../images/user_guide/wiring/wiring_after_connecting_ngsientity2poin_and_mapviewer.png" srcset="../images/user_guide/wiring/wiring_after_connecting_ngsientity2poin_and_mapviewer.png 2x" alt="Wiring diagram after connecting the *NGSI entity To PoI* operator and the *Map Viewer* widget"/>

-Once again, we need to configure the *NGSI Entity To PoI* operator, this is done in the same way as we have done with the *NGSI Source*.
+Once again, we need to configure the *NGSI Entity To PoI* operator.
+This is done in the same way as we have done with the *NGSI Source*.
 In this case the values should be: